top of page

 Look - eyes on the prize!
 You have to look where you want to go.
 Looking where you want to go is often the simplest way to improve your cornering.

-Lean - While remaining in the ready position, allow the bike to lean into the corner underneath you.
-How much the bike leans depends on the speed and how steep the berm is.
+Lean—While remaining in the ready position, allow the bike to lean into the corner underneath you.
+The amount the bike leans depends on its speed and the steepness of the berm.

 The Decorations: